Dermi

 A platform designed for extensibility

-The architecture of Dermi Atlas was designed from the beginning to support capabilities beyond basic image management.
+Dermi Atlas was built as a platform, not a single-purpose tool, so its architecture is intended to support capabilities beyond basic image management.
 Over time, the platform is intended to serve as a foundation for advanced clinical tools that would not integrate into clinical workflows if built as standalone applications.

-Full-body mapping, automatic image alignment, and background removal.
-Capabilities that require a purpose-built platform and would not integrate cleanly into general-purpose EMR systems.
+Automatic image alignment is part of Atlas today.
+Background removal and full-body mapping are on the roadmap.
+Each requires a purpose-built platform and would not integrate cleanly into general-purpose EMR systems.

-An extensible processing pipeline where end users can integrate their own models and algorithms.
-Research teams should be able to deploy new methods without rebuilding the surrounding infrastructure.
+An extensible processing pipeline where research teams can integrate their own models and algorithms.
+They should be able to deploy new methods without rebuilding the surrounding infrastructure.

 Researchers should focus on a single processing step, not an entire system.
 The platform provides patient management, image storage, comparison tools, and deployment, so research can target the pipeline, not the product.